lenlo/mailcheck/README.md

 Example		| Description
 ----------------|-----------------------------------------------
-`mfck -c mbox`	| to check the mbox file and report most errors `mfck -cs mbox`	| to check the mbox file and report more errors `mfck -rb mbox`	| to check the mbox, perform any necessary repairs, and save the original file as mbox~ `mfck -ci mbox`	| to check the mbox and then enter an interactive mode where you can further inspect it and make possible changes
+`mfck -c mbox`	| check the mbox file and report most errors `mfck -cs mbox`	| check the mbox file and report more errors `mfck -rb mbox`	| check the mbox, perform any necessary repairs, and save the original file as mbox~ `mfck -ci mbox`	| check the mbox and then enter an interactive mode where you can further inspect it and make possible changes

 If you just want to test things out without making any changes, add the -n flag and no files will be modified.